 A library seems a natural place for a trivia contest.
 We are looking forward to welcoming everyone to our 3rd annual Trivia Night co-hosted by the UC Quiz Team and UC Libraries as part of the Worldfest 2018 program.

 Some attendees are getting into a competitive mood and asking to share questions from past years in order to be better prepared.We have posted a link to last years’ quizzes at our Facebook event page.
 Please visit the page for information and updates.

 Last but not least, there will be plenty of snacks and pizza for everyone!

-UC Libraries is pleased to offer a new data science workshop this fall on OpenRefine.
-Join us in 850D Baldwin Hall (CEAS Library classroom) on Tuesday, October 31 from 10:00am – 12:00pm.
-Register here (Central Login required).
+UC Libraries is pleased to offer a data science workshop this spring on OpenRefine.
+Join us in 850D Baldwin Hall (CEAS Library classroom) on Monday, February 26 from 2:00pm – 4:00pm.
+Register here (UC 6+2 Central Login required).

 OpenRefine, http://openrefine.org, is a free, powerful, and easy-to-use tool for cleaning up and transforming datasets in order to prepare them for analysis and sharing.
 In this workshop, you will learn how to leverage OpenRefine’s interface and scripting language for basic data exploration and bulk transformations.
 No prior knowledge necessary.
 Please bring your own laptop for the hands-on exercises.

 Contact Ted Baldwin with questions, Ted.Baldwin@uc.edu .